|

 echoes are strong enough.
 Radar also provides some information

 about the composition and roughness of an NEO's surface.
+Even single-color photometry permits a rotation period to

 be determined, and radar can then provide the spin-pole direction.